 On November 13th last year, just five months ago, my brother was diagnosed with acute myeloid leukaemia.
 He was 12 days away from celebrating his 34th birthday and instead he was being told that he had blood cancer.
 He was the strongest, fittest, healthiest person I had ever known in my life.
 How could this happen to him, of all people?
 He was told about the treatment that he would undergo.
 It would be intensive but his body was strong enough to cope.

 If it were me, my options would be far more limited.
 There was no way my body could cope, not in the state that it was in.

 With a family history of diabetes and having already been warned of high cholesterol levels earlier in the year, Mike too, realised the same.
 Could we really continue to avoid the truth?
 We had to face up to reality – we were unfit, unhealthy and our lives were not heading in the right direction.
 It was only a matter of time before our lack of care towards ourselves would reap their own results – and they weren’t likely to be pretty.

 It was time to stop the excuses.
 It’s amazing how easy it is to find them and to believe in them so strongly.
 Yet still, now was the time to stop the excuses, cut the denial and face up.
 It was time to do something.

 Five months on and we’ve lost a total of 79lbs between us.
 I’ve lost over 40lbs to date and even though I’m still a little way from my goal, I know that I can do this.
 I’m doing it, after all!

 Click over here to find out the methods we’ve used to come this far.
+If you want to skip straight to it, you can find my review of DDP Yoga and why it’s the one workout in the whole world I will 100% back.
 I hope you’ll feel inspired because if we can do it, anyone can.